Gxrjan/Compiler/README.md

-The project was built and tested with the following version of software.
+The project was built and tested with the following software.
 Earlier versions might work as well but that is untested:
 * LLVM 11.1.9
 * Clang 11.1.0
 * .NET 5.0.202